Maurice Auslander

 Maurice Auslander (August 3, 1926 – November 18, 1994) was an American mathematician who worked on commutative algebra, homological algebra and the representation theory of Artin algebras (e.g. finite-dimensional associative algebras over a field).
 He proved the Auslander–Buchsbaum theorem that regular local rings are factorial, the Auslander–Buchsbaum formula, and, in collaboration with Idun Reiten, introduced Auslander–Reiten theory and Auslander algebras.

 Born in Brooklyn, New York, Auslander received his bachelor's degree and his Ph.D.
 (1954) from Columbia University.
 He was a visiting scholar at the Institute for Advanced Study in 1956-57.

-He was a professor at Brandeis University from 1957 until his death in Trondheim, Norway aged 68.
+He was a professor at Brandeis University from 1957 until his death in Trondheim, Norway, aged 68.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1971.

-Upon his death he was survived by his mother, his widow, a daughter, and a son.
-His widow Bernice L. Auslander (November 21, 1931 - June 18, 2022) was a professor emerita of mathematics at University of Massachusetts at Boston.
-As of 2022, his son Philip Auslander is a professor in the School of Literature, Media, and Communication at Georgia Tech, and his daughter Leora Auslander is a professor of history at the University of Chicago.
+Auslander was married to Bernice Auslander, a professor emerita of mathematics at University of Massachusetts at Boston.
+He had two children.
+His son Philip Auslander became a professor in the School of Literature, Media, and Communication at Georgia Tech, and his daughter Leora Auslander became a professor of history at the University of Chicago.
 Maurice Auslander's brother Louis Auslander was also a mathematician.